-*NOTE: “In-year admission” refers to admission to a currently ongoing 9-month or 1-year course following placement during the October intake.
-In such case, students are still entitled to sit for advancement examination but will not be awarded with course completion certificate by the end of the course.
+*NOTE: “In-year admission” refers to admission to a currently ongoing 1-year course following the result during the June, October, and December intake.
+In such a case, students are still entitled to sit for the advancement examination.

-9. Where can I refer for more details regarding your course (e.g. fees, schedule etc.)?
+11. Where can I refer for more details regarding General Course (e.g. fees, schedule, etc.)?

 The details are all available on our website!

-You will receive a certificate upon course completion, provided that you maintained a good attendance and passed the final exam.
+You will receive a certificate upon course completion, according to the completion requirements of each class.
 However, please note that the certificate is not officially recognized by local authorities or institutions.

-Most learners would opt to sit for the Japanese Language Proficiency Test (JLPT) whose certificate is generally accepted by most institutions, organizations and private companies in Malaysia and abroad.
+Most learners would opt to sit for the Japanese Language Proficiency Test (JLPT) whose certificate is generally accepted by most institutions, organizations, and private companies in Malaysia and abroad.
 The test is held twice a year in July and December.
-In Malaysia, you may sit for the test in Kuala Lumpur, Penang, Ipoh, Kota Kinabalu and Johor Bahru.
-For details and registration in Malaysia, please refer to the Japanese Language Society of Malaysia (JLSM): http://www.jlsm.org/japanese-language-proficiency-test.html
+In Malaysia, you may sit for the test in Kuala Lumpur, Penang, Ipoh, Kota Kinabalu, and Johor Bahru.
+For details and registration in Malaysia, please refer to the Japanese Language Society of Malaysia (JLSM): http://www.jlsm.org/

-12. Do you offer JLPT Preparatory Course /business courses / private lessons / intensive classes?
+14. Do you offer JLPT Preparatory courses/business courses / private lessons / intensive classes?

-Below is a list of Japanese Language School in Malaysia for your reference.
-Kindly contact the respective schools directly to find out more about courses available.
+Below is a list of Japanese Language Schools in Malaysia for your reference.
+Kindly contact the respective schools directly to find out more about the courses available.

 (Please note that the listing of schools in this link is merely for your reference and does not mean that they have our full recommendation or recognition.)

-You may send in your enquiries via email to email@example.com, or call us at 03-2284-7228 during our opening hours:
+You may send in your inquiries via email to email@example.com, or call us at 03-2284-7228 during the following hours: